 Well, it’s finally happened.
-We started in January with Dr. No and now, on the 12th of May, we have finally reached Spectre (2015), the most recent of the James Bond films.
-It goes without saying that after the runaway success of Skyfall (2012), anticipation for Spectre was at a near fever pitch, especially since it was assumed (correctly) that he SPECTRE organization would finally be making it’s long awaited return to the franchise for the first time in 44 years.
+We started in January with Dr. No and now we have finally reached Spectre (2015), the most recent of the James Bond films.
+It goes without saying that after the runaway success of Skyfall (2012), anticipation for Spectre was at a near fever pitch, especially since it was assumed (correctly) that the SPECTRE organization would finally be making it’s long awaited return to the franchise for the first time in 44 years.
 Which automatically led to another question: would Ernst Stavro Blofeld, the villainous leader of SPECTRE (and played by numerous actors in the past) also be making his return?
 The answer, thankfully, was yes.
 While Donald Pleasance remains my personal favorite actor to play the part (in You Only Live Twice), Christoph Waltz absolutely nailed the role here in Spectre.

 The fourth Daniel Craig film sees Bond in trouble with M, yet again.
 It would seem in the opening adventure in Mexico City that Bond has gone off on a “mission” of his own choosing (i.e. MI6 didn’t authorize it), to assassinate a terrorist before they can execute a plan to blow up a packed stadium (this takes place during the height of Day of the Dead festivities).
 M demands an explanation, but Bond refuses to give one, so Bond is officially put on leave until further notice and is banned from leaving the country.